blockchain

 For marketers to have a successful token sale meant building trust with their audience.
 For example, companies like Deedcoin were able to build an audience by compiling solid press, which lent them authority from trusted sources.
 Furthermore, using the chat messaging app Telegram enabled people to communicate with the founders and team members in real time, which gave these leaders an opportunity to showcase that they know their stuff.
 A big lesson for marketers here is how to be scrappy and resourceful — how to rely on grassroots and organic efforts.

-READ ALSO chatbots
+READ ALSO cross-channel marketing

 Hedging Bets (On Making Humanity Better)